BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/6_AdvancedEncryptionStandard.md

 - [Multiplecative Inverse and how to extract S-Box Table]
 - [How to calculate Mix Column-Kor]
 - [AES Explanation from Microchip]
+- [AES Step By Step Hands On]

 ## Deep Dive
 1. <b>Advanced Encryption Stnadard (AES)</b>
-   * In this chapter, we will take a look at AES128-CBC (Cipher Block Changing) and AES128-ECB (Electronic codebook) which are used normally.
+   * In this chapter, we will take a look at AES128-CBC (Cipher Block Changing) and AES128-ECB (Electronic codebook) which are used widely.
    * AES has several mode according to specific formulas which is used in encryption process as shown in <b>[Pic.1]</b>
     <p align="center">
     <img src="../../../asset/images/AESMODE.JPG" width="700"/>